Tejo vs Yoru matchup in Valorant

 The Initiator (Tejo) vs Duelist (Yoru) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Tejo's Initiator abilities serve different purposes than Yoru's Duelist kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Initiator abilities interact with Duelist counterplay is essential for maximizing your agent's potential.
 Tejo's Initiator toolkit may excel at certain aspects while Yoru's Duelist kit counters others.
-The Yoru advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Tejo advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Tejo has favorable matchups against 9 agents and unfavorable matchups against 9 agents in Valorant.
-Tejo's strongest matchup is against Sage with a 75.0% win rate.
-The most challenging matchup is Vyse at 0.0% win rate.
+Tejo has favorable matchups against 12 agents and unfavorable matchups against 8 agents in Valorant.
+Tejo's strongest matchup is against Phoenix with a 100.0% win rate.
+The most challenging matchup is Viper at 37.5% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Tejo matchup win rates and combat stats in Valorant (Patch 12.01)
+Tejo matchup win rates and combat stats in Valorant (Patch 12.04)

 Opponent